Summary of Contents

-IPSAS 1 specifies minimum disclosure requirement for the nots.
+IPSAS 1 specifies minimum disclosure requirements for the notes.
 These shall include information about:

 - Accounting policies followed

-- The judgements that management has made in the process of applying the entity’s accounting policies that have the most significant effect on the amounts recognized in the financial statements.
+- The judgments that management has made in the process of applying the entity’s accounting policies have the most significant effect on the amounts recognized in the financial statements.

 - The key assumptions concerning the future, and other key sources of estimation uncertainty, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

 - The domicile and legal form of the entity